isharesolutions/the530project.org/530impact.md

 <u>Article V</u> Officers

-The officers of the corporation shall be a president, vice president, secretary and treasurer, all of whom shall be chosen by the board of directors.
+The officers of the corporation shall be a director, secretary and treasurer, all of whom shall be chosen by the board of directors.
 Each officer shall have authority and shall perform the duties set forth in these Bylaws or by resolution of the board or by direction of an officer authorized by the board to prescribe the duties and authority of the other officers.

 The board may also appoint additional vice presidents and such other officers as it deems expedient for the proper conduct of the business of the corporation, each of whom shall have such authority and shall perform such duties as the board of directors may determine.